Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is a gift and the trick is not to expect it, but to delight in it when it comes."
+> "You can do two things at once, but you can't focus effectively on two things at once."
-> — **Charles Dickens**
+> — **Gary Keller**

 ---